ezsystems/commerce-documentation/docs/guide/user_management/customer_center/customer_center_api/initialformvaluesserviceinterface.md

 e.g. content model, ERP or `CustomerProfileData`, and returns the initial values for the form attributes.
 The goal of this function is to pre-fill the form with predefined values.

-The given `$formAttributes` define the attribute names that are suppose to be fetched and returned with values:
+The given `$formAttributes` defines the attribute names that are suppose to be fetched and returned with values:

  - the static attributes may be fetched from the content model, ERP or `CustomerProfileData`
  - the dynamic attributes are fetched only from content

 ## InitialAddUserValuesService

-`InitialAddUserValuesService` tries to pre-fill `customer_number` and `contact_number` from the query parameters of the request and assigns the values to the `add_user` form array.
+`InitialAddUserValuesService` tries to pre-fill `customer_number` and `contact_number` from the query parameters of the request and assign the values to the `add_user` form array.

 Service ID: `siso_customer_center.initial_add_user_values_service`

 ## InitialEditUserValuesService

-`InitialEditUserValuesService` loads content from an User Content item and assigns the values to the `edit_user` form array.
+`InitialEditUserValuesService` loads content from a User Content item and assigns the values to the `edit_user` form array.

 Service ID: `siso_customer_center.initial_edit_user_values_service`